IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/integrating/installing-tomtom-digital-cockpit-on-hardware.md

 - Media being played by the system will not be visible in the main process panel, nor will it be possible to control it.
-- The media source Spotify will never work: TomTom IndiGO needs to be signed with platform keys for Spotify to communicate with it.
+- The media source Spotify will never work: TomTom Digital Cockpit needs to be signed with platform keys for Spotify to communicate with it.

 To work around the first problem, enable media notification access.
 This fixes access to all media